abhiwand/atk/doc/source/ds_dflw.rst

 To create a rule for :term:`vertices`, one needs to define:

-1. The label for the vertices, for example, the string “empID”.
+1. The label for the vertices, for example, the string "empID".
 #.
-The identification value of each vertex, for example, the column “emp_id” of our frame.
+The identification value of each vertex, for example, the column "emp_id" of our frame.
 #.
 The properties of the vertex.

 Note: